 In severe cases, the ridge has been resorbed and a bone graft is placed to increase ridge height and/or width.
 This is a technique used to restore the lost bone dimension when the jaw ridge gets too thin to place conventional implants.
 In this procedure, the bony ridge of the jaw is literally expanded by mechanical means.
 Bone graft material can be placed and matured for a few months before placing the implant.

 Allogenic bone, or allograft, is dead bone harvested from a cadaver, then processed using a freeze-dry method to extract the water via a vacuum.
 Unlike autogenous bone, allogenic bone cannot produce new bone on its own.
 Rather, it serves as a framework or scaffold over which bone from the surrounding bony walls can grow to fill the defect or void.

 Xenogenic bone is derived from non-living bone of another species, usually a cow.
 The bone is processed at very high temperatures to avoid the potential for immune rejection and contamination.
 Like allogenic grafts, xenogenic grafts serve as a framework for bone from the surrounding area to grow and fill the void.

 Both allogenic and xenogenic bone grafting are advantageous in that they do not require a second procedure to harvest your own bone, as with autografts.
 However, because these options lack the transfer of living cells to form bone, bone regeneration is minimal, and may take longer than with autografts, with a less predictable outcome.

 Each bone grafting option has its own risks and benefits.
-Dr. Dachowski or Dr. Sock will determine which type of bone graft material is right for you.
+Drs.
+Dachowski, Sock, and Daly will determine which type of bone graft material is right for you.